rhysd/tinyjson/README.md

 | Array   | `Vec<JsonValue>`             |
 | Object  | `HashMap<String, JsonValue>` |

 JSON is a tree structure and it's boring to write nested `match` statement.
-So `JsonValue` implements `std::ops::Index` trait in order to access to its value quickly.
+So `JsonValue` implements `std::ops::Index` trait in order to access to its nested values quickly.

 ```rust
 let complicated_json: tinyjson::JsonValue = r#"